pkhuong/set-covering-decomposition/README.md

 the project given its bazel WORKSPACE.
 If you're using VS Code, the Bazel plugin `bazelbuild.vscode-bazel` may also be of interest.

-Less clever system may need a compilation database.
+Less clever environments may need a compilation database.
 `generate-compile-commmands.sh` will generate one in the default location, `compile_commands.json` at the toplevel of the project.
-Any clang-based tooling can be pointed at it, e.g., [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) or [ccls](https://github.com/MaskRay/emacs-ccls).
+Any clang-based tool can be pointed at it, e.g., [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) or [ccls](https://github.com/MaskRay/emacs-ccls).